agrc/deq-eid-skid/README.md

 - Cloud Pub/Sub (creates a topic that links Scheduler and the cloud function)
 - Secret Manager
   - A `secrets.json` with the requisite login info
-  - A `known_hosts` file (for loading from sftp) or a service account private key file (for loading from Google Sheets)

 ### Setup GitHub CI Pipeline